reposense/RepoSense/docs/user_guide.md

 Below is the list of features in this panel:
 - Files that contain author's contribution will be shown in this panel, sorted by the number of lines written.
 - Clicking the file title will show/hide the file content.
-- The lines that are NOT written by the selected author will be marked in gray and displayed to provide context for the user
+- The lines that are NOT written by the selected author will be marked in gray and displayed to provide context for the user.
 - Segments of codes that are not written by the selected author are by default collapsed.
 User can click on the segments to display them, if necessary.